Skip to main content

 Efficient Management of Routine Tasks

-For repetitive, predictable queries - like checking order status or resetting passwords - chatbots are in their element.
+For repetitive, predictable queries - order status, password resets, delivery updates - chatbots are often a good fit.

-It’s estimated that chatbots can handle up to 80% of routine customer service questions - freeing up human agents for more complex work.
+Potential.com suggests chatbots may handle up to 80% of routine customer service questions, freeing agents for more complex work.

 Cost-Effective Solution